MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-softwarekey-to-softwarekey.md

     Enter the password that you specified to export the first configuration data file.
 Then, using E:\contosokey1.xml as an example for that configuration file, run the following command and confirm that you want to perform this action:
     ```
-    Import-AadrmTpd -TpdFile E:\contosokey1.xml -ProtectionPassword $TPD_Password -Verbose
+    Import-AipServiceTpd -TpdFile E:\contosokey1.xml -ProtectionPassword $TPD_Password -Verbose
     ```

-3. When you have uploaded each file, run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) to identify the imported key that matches the currently active SLC key in AD RMS.
+3. When you have uploaded each file, run [Set-AipServiceKeyProperties](/powershell/module/aipservice/set-aadrmkeyproperties) to identify the imported key that matches the currently active SLC key in AD RMS.
 This key will become the active tenant key for your Azure Rights Management service.

 4. Use the [Disconnect-AipServiceService](/powershell/aipservice/disconnect-aipservice) cmdlet to disconnect from the Azure Rights Management service: